epfl-ada/ada-2023-project-ndlmada/docs/index.md

 But that would be a bit too easy, and we want to deepen the analysis a bit.
 The rest of the categories seem very similar, with the mean being pretty much in the middle of the ranks.
 But maybe this importance rank changes as we approach the target nodes?
-Indeed, we see in Fig.XXX that the distribution of the categories of the starting nodes is not uniform at all, with History and Geography being way more represented.
+Indeed, we see in Fig.9 that the distribution of the categories of the starting nodes is not uniform at all, with History and Geography being way more represented.
 This could induce a bias, as by starting with a country, one might stick with countries for 2-3 jumps before jumping into a new category, and therefore the importance of countries is artificially high in the beginning of the paths but dies down as we approach the target.

+<iframe src="line_start_cat.html" width="100%" height="530px" frameborder="0" position="relative">Genre plot</iframe>
+<p style="text-align: center;font-size: 0.8em; font-style: italic"> Fig. 9 : AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA</p>

 So let's now compute the pagerank on the graph where only the target - n paths are added.